 More sophisticated narco subs

-On a small scale, a personal submersible was used by a Canadian in a kind of a James Bond move to smuggle cash and 265 pounds of illegal drugs along the bottom of the Detroit River from Canada to the US in June, 2020.
-The vessel was equipped with two cameras, wifi and operated at more than 13 miles per hour.
-It is the first known case of a personal fully submersible vessel being used underwater to smuggle drugs between Canada and the US.
+On a small scale, a small personal submersible was used by a Canadian in a kind of a James Bond move to smuggle cash and 265 pounds of illegal drugs under the Detroit River from Canada to the US in June, 2020.
+The personal submersible was equipped with two cameras, wifi and could operate at more than 13 miles per hour.
+It is the first known case of a personal submersible being used underwater to smuggle drugs between Canada and the US.

-Both pale in comparison, however, to the November 2019, detection and seizure of a 66 foot fully submersible submarine captured off Spain transporting US$100 million in cocaine from Colombia that has transited through a third country, likely Brazil and crossed the Atlantic Ocean.
+They pale in comparison, however, to the November 2019, detection and seizure of a 66 foot submarine captured off Spain transporting US$100 million in cocaine from Colombia that has transited through a third country, likely Brazil and crossed the Atlantic Ocean.